 And so, I cried.
 And I prayed.

 Until my praying became more like clenched fists and angry words.
 And then, at my lowest, it became silence.
 It turns out, for all of these months since his death, I’d just been teetering on the edge of the darkness.
 I suppose the shock kept me there in the shallows.
 It kept me upright, though slightly off-balance.

 But once the shock began to fade, I began to fall, further and further into the depths.
 And oh how dark it was there.
 So much darkness and so much pain.

 I felt lost.
 The Foundation, the Cornerstone that had held me in the past, seemed to have crumbled into the deep along with me.

 Then one day it struck me.
-I clearly remember seeing myself as if from a distance, looking at God, or what I had thought God to be, and backing up.
+I clearly remember seeing myself as if from a distance, looking at God and backing up.
 I was looking at God and moving away.
 I could no longer wrap my “Jesus-is-the-answer-for-everything” arms around my “where-in-the-world is God” questions.

 What God allows this?
 How did this happen?
 Where were you God when he did this?
 All of these questions were slung toward the sky with a vengeance that could rattle Hell itself.
 I heard no answer.